-Safe In-Ear Headphones
+Safe In-Ear Headphones for Kids

 At some point you’ve probably thought of lending your child a pair of your old earbuds.
 However, you probably realised that adult models aren’t made to be used by young children.
 This is because the sound and bass capacity of these sets can have a detrimental effect on the hearing of a child.